section-engineering-education/engineering-education/content/articles/best-frameworks-for-developing-dapps/index.md

 Hardhat is a framework for creating and testing smart contracts.
 With Hardhat, you can compile, deploy, test, and debug your decentralized applications.

 Here are some of the features that make Hardhat a fantastic framework for developing DApps:
-- Run solidity.
-It quickly deploys, runs tests, and debug the smart contracts solidity code.
+- **Running solidity:** It quickly deploys, runs tests, and debug the smart contracts solidity code.
-- Great debugging experience.
+- **Debugging:** It provides a great debugging experience.
-- It is very flexible.
+- **Flexibility:** It is very flexible.
 You can change anything you like.
-- It is fully extensible.
-Hardhat comes with an ecosystem of plugins and tools that you can install to extend its functionalities.
+- **It is fully extensible:** Hardhat comes with an ecosystem of plugins and tools that you can install to extend its functionalities.

 ##### Hardhat installation
 Ensure you have node.js V 12 or above installed on your computer to begin the installation.
 Run this command to install Hardhat: